129Ashish/Search-Sort-Algorithms/README.md

 # DSA_WITH_C
  hello there!
-  here are the few collection of c programs
+In this repository I have collected my personal notes about the practicals for an B. Tech student in Computer Science. here are the few collection of c programs
 C programs defining different DATA STRUCTURES and there functionality are given as follows :
 <br>